 Vehicles are substantial investments, which is why many individuals must take out a loan to be able to afford one.
-If this is the case with you, you may have already done your research on each loan option and determined that obtaining a car loan is far easier than obtaining an unsecured personal loan.
+If this is the case with you, you may have already done your research on all available loan options.
+Which, hopefully lead to the understanding that obtaining a car loan is far easier than obtaining an unsecured personal loan.
 But why is this?

 Differences Between Car Loans and Unsecured Loans